Larissa-Cury/E-commerceProject/README.md

 </div>

   * Rates of Growth (in R)
     - The code calculates the ratio of growth considering the full years (2023 and 2022) as well as the ratio of growth considering the YTD data extracted from SQL.
 Ratio of growth was calculated considering the following formula: `growthRate = ((current_year - comparison_year)/comparion_year)*100`

+## Analyzing Sales by Product Category

+Business Problems:

+* _What is the total and average sales revenue for each product category (food, snacks, medicine, toys, hygiene) across years ?_
+* _What is the total and average sales revenue for each product category (food, snacks, medicine, toys, hygiene) per year?_
+* _Which product category has the highest total sales and which has the lowest across years?_
+* _Which product category has the highest total sales and which has the lowest per year?_

 Click <a href="https://github.com/Larissa-Cury/E-commerceProject/tree/8ac17a02d44452e4108c29fb308b85404a9ba64a/SQL%20Files/Create%20DB" target="_blank">here</a> to access the SQL code in Github